puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

     {
       "certname": <node name>,
       "name": <fact name>,
-      "value": <fact value>
+      "value": <fact value>,
+      "environment": <facts environment>
     }

+The array is unsorted.

-If no facts are known for the supplied node, an HTTP 404 is returned.
+If no facts match the query, an empty JSON array will be returned.

 ### Examples